Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

-The Children Act 1989 (England and Wales), Children (Scotland) Act 1995 and Children (Northern Ireland) Order 1995 all govern the safeguarding and welfare of young people under 18-years-old.
+The Children Act 1989 (England and Wales), Social Services and Well-being (Wales) Act 2014, Children (Scotland) Act 1995 and Children (Northern Ireland) Order 1995 all govern the safeguarding and welfare of young people under the age of 18.
+The acts are similar across the whole of the UK.

-As care proceedings progress, the live situation may deteriorate; in these circumstances, interim care orders and emergency protection orders can be used to ensure the child’s ongoing safety.
+As care proceedings progress, situations may deteriorate, leading to the use of interim care orders and emergency protection orders to ensure the ongoing safety of the child.

 This can be best described as the persistent failure to meet the child's basic physical and psychological needs.
-As well as a lack of food, water and shelter, neglect might also be medical, emotional or educational.
+Neglect might also be medical, emotional, or educational, and is one of the most common reasons a child is removed from the home in the UK.

-Leaving the child to fend for themselves for excessive durations or leaving the child permanently.
+Leaving a child to fend for themselves for excessive durations or leaving a child permanently.

-Domestic abuse can take many forms, including physical (violence and bullying behaviour) and emotional or sexual abuse.
-In some cases, it can be a combination of these, or it might be that the child repeatedly witnessing abuse in the family home is deemed to put them at risk of harm.
+Abuse can take many forms, including physical (violence and bullying behaviour), emotional, or sexual abuse.
+In some cases, it can be a combination of these, or it might be that the child is repeatedly witnessing such abuse in the family home.

 The sudden loss of the parents due to serious illness or death can result in a child being taken into care until alternative arrangements, e.g. kinship care, can be made.

-In much the same way as the sudden loss of parents to illness or death, a child can be taken into care if the parents go to prison.
+In much the same way as the sudden loss of parents to illness or death, a child can be taken into care if their parents are sent to prison.

 Sign up to our newsletter & receive updates directly